Mastering butterfly photography isn't so difficult. A few tips and some practice time could net you some totally

-There's also another, better choice on automatic.
+There's also another, better choice in your camera settings.
 Your point and shoot camera may have a focus setting that "follows" a subject (continuous focus).
-Check your manual for your automatic focus options ("tracking moving subject") because it really simplifies the process.
+Check your manual for your automatic focus options ("tracking moving subject") because it simplifies the process.

 My Nikon DSLR has a focus that tracks movement and constantly makes the right adjustments.
 I use that setting for my butterfly photography during bright daylight when these little critters are most active.

-When you're photographing butterflies, try to shoot perfect specimens.
-Butterflies' wings get awfully mangled during their short life spans.
+When you're photographing butterflies, try to find perfect specimens.
+Butterfly wings get awfully mangled during their short life spans.

 Something else that could be better?
 The background... it's not soft and blurred.
 But, hang on to that thought for a minute.

 I didn't want to give up on my friend here because he wasn't flying away and he really is incredibly handsome!